 How To Set Up The Spinning Rod

 Before you start, you should make sure your rod is clean.
 This can easily be done by wiping it down with a clean cloth so that you can remove any sand or dust that might have settled on parts of your rod.

 It can be a good idea to pay particular attention to the fishing reel seat and the ferrules if you have a rod that comes in more than one piece, as sand or dirt can affect how well the pieces will attach together.
 Making sure the reel seat is clean can also mean the reel can attach more securely and can prevent scratches.

 Step 2: Put Your Rod Together

-If your rod comes in more than one piece, the first thing you will want to do is connect the sections together according to the manufacturer’s instructions, so that you have the equivalent of a one-piece rod.
+If your rod has two or more pieces, the first thing you will want to do is connect the sections together according to the manufacturer’s instructions, so that you have the equivalent of a one-piece rod.